 - Should they need full-time care, try to plan for this well in advance.

-Taking care of others can be a wonderful thing, but don’t forget about your own needs along the way, and to take some time out every now and then.
+Taking care of others can be a wonderful thing, but don’t forget about your own needs along the way, and to take a breather every now and then.

 1, 2 http://www.investopedia.com/terms/s/sandwichgeneration.asp